-Retail Package Selection
+Ask the Experts: Retail Package Selection

 Q1:

-When a company performs a package selection on its own (i.e., without engaging outside help), are they any activities that are typically overlooked or minimized in the process?
+When a retailer performs a package selection on its own (i.e., without engaging outside help), are they any activities that are typically overlooked or minimized in the process?
 How does this impact the resulting selection or implementation?

 David: In agreement with Robert, the first minimized activity that comes to mind is the lack of creating a script for the vendor demonstrations.
-When I have attended customer-driven demos, their typical “script” is a high-level list of items they want to be demonstrated, which leaves a lot of room for a vendor.
+When I have attended customer-driven demos, their typical script is a high-level list of items they want to be demonstrated, which leaves a lot of room for a vendor.
 A software vendor will put on their best show and not demo anything that doesn’t work right.

-Typically, when Parker Avery conducts a system selection, as part of the process, we will create a very detailed script of everything that the client wants to see supported.
-The details of these scripts typically include actual client data to be used.
-This is based on our experiences in implementing the software, and we know what an “out-of-the- box” solution should typically bring.
-By creating a detailed script, you’ll see not only the good aspects of the vendor’s solution, but you’ll also get a better understanding of what the software cannot do.
+By creating a detailed script, you’ll see not only the good aspects of the vendor’s solution but you’ll also get a better understanding of what the software cannot do.
 This approach enables more accurate evaluations with less subjectivity.
-Another area that outside retail system selection experts brings is narrowing down the list of contenders prior to conducting demos.
-We have completed numerous software selection projects and have a good idea of which software might have a better fit than others based on understanding the customer requirements.
+Another area that outside retail system selection experts bring is narrowing down the list of contenders before conducting demos.
+We have completed numerous software selection projects and have a good idea of which software might be a better fit than others based on understanding the customer requirements.
 This will shorten the selection process and get you to the answer sooner.

 By creating a detailed script, you’ll see not only the good aspects of the vendor’s solution, but you’ll also get a better understanding of what the software cannot do.

-Heidi: I have seen internal selections where the scoring or valuation hasn’t been weighted based on business importance, causing the decision to be made based on IT criteria or non-business-centric criteria.
+I have seen internal selections where the scoring or valuation hasn’t been weighted based on business importance, causing the decision to be made based on IT criteria or non-business-centric criteria.
 I have seen the focus be purely on costs without focusing on the actual return on investment (ROI) of the project.
 Sometimes the ROI is not fully vetted or considered either because IT is doing the evaluation with minimal partnership from the business or the business is “too busy” to participate and sees these tasks as belonging to IT.

 Q2: